-Take some time to ensure an effective data transfer by working with an expert team of consultants and following our foolproof tips.
-Trust us: you'll soon be reaping the rewards of your hard work!
+Take some time to ensure an effective data migration by working with an expert team of consultants and following our foolproof tips.
+Trust us: you’ll soon be reaping the rewards of your hard work.

 For more insight into using Luminate products, check out these awesome additional resources: